folio-org/folio-org.github.io/guides/using-nightmare.md

 ## Some hints

-In tests, you should use **CSS** selectors instead of **[data-test...]** attributes, cause these attributes will be stripped from the production build and therefore are unavailable when the integration tests run against folio-testing or folio-snapshot.
+In tests, you should use **CSS** selectors instead of **[data-test...]** attributes, because these attributes will be stripped from the production build and therefore are unavailable when the integration tests run against folio-testing or folio-snapshot.

-Always check the current state of the back-end, cause some dependencies may cause unexpected behavior. (the possible way is to destroy and restart vagrant before running tests)
+Always check the current state of the back-end, because some dependencies may cause unexpected behavior. (the possible way is to destroy and restart vagrant before running tests)

 Follow the operation by:
 * providing the **--show** option:
  ```code
 yarn test-int --show
 ```
-* adding **show: true** property in nightmare config or particular scenario (as it shown in the screenshot):
+* adding **show: true** property in nightmare config or particular scenario (as shown in the screenshot):
 ![Image](/images/nightmare/nightmare-code-example.png "code-example")